Tiffany Haddish: 2018–present: Night School and other roles

 Haddish was asked to host the 2021 Grammy Awards pre-telecast premiere ceremony, but turned down the request after the Recording Academy said she had to pay her own way.
 She explained that the academy would not cover her hair, makeup or wardrobe for the three-hour-long event, commenting: "All of that would have to come out of my pocket, [...]
 I don't know if this might mean I might not get nominated ever again, but I think it's disrespectful. [...]
 It's like a guy asking you on a date but telling you that you have to pay for it."
 She won the 2021 Grammy Award for Best Comedy Album for Black Mitzvah, with the news being broken to her in the middle of a taping of Kids Say the Darndest Things.

 From 2021 to 2022, Haddish voiced Lady K, the head of a recording studio, in the animated series Karma's World.

+In 2026, Haddish competed in season fourteen of The Masked Singer as "Le Who Who" which is based on the popular Labubu toys.
+She was eliminated on "Fear Night" where Haddish voiced her disappointment that she didn't go all the way like she planned to do.

+In this year in 2026, she is a guest star from the children's television in Yo Gabba Gabbaland in Season 2 and played the character Turkey McJerky the Dance Teacher.